xeraa/morphia-demo/readme.md

 *   JDK 7+
 *   Gradle

-You can either use a standalone MongoDB server and if that is not available on the default port 27017, the test code will start an embedded MongoDB process.
+You can either use a standalone MongoDB server on *localhost:27017* or if that is not available, the test code will start an embedded MongoDB process.